Warwick Build Guide by PsiGuard

 Since Flee (also known as Fear) effects not only disable enemies, but also force their movement away from the caster, it's important to put yourself on the opposite side of any enemy you're chasing before causing them to Flee, if possible.
 This can usually be achieved by holding down Jaws of the Beast, but you can also accomplish this by using Flash if necessary, or simply approaching from a flank.
 If you can't get on the correct side, you'll still gain ground since Fleeing enemies will be slowed significantly, so it's not too bad if you can't get an optimal howl off.

-One caveat to this ability is that Warwick will immediately end the damage reduction and howl upon contacting an enemy champion with Infinite Duress.
-The upside to this interaction is that it makes you much less likely to be quickly interrupted if you jump into a group of enemies.
-On the downside, this prevents you from easily chaining your R and E CC on a single target.
-If you're trying to lock down a target for the most amount of time, you'll need to howl before ulting or wait to cast E until after you've ulted and use Q or Flash to stay in range for the howl once they've stopped being suppressed.
-If you're not ulting into multiple champions, there's no reason to prime your first cast of E before ulting since it won't give you damage reduction since you'll howl immediately.
+Warwick will immediately howl upon contacting an enemy champion with Infinite Duress, fearing nearby enemies.
+There's a special exception for this interaction that allows Warwick to keep the damage reduction for the full duration, even though he's already howled.
+This combo prevents you from easily chaining your R and E CC on a single target, but it makes it a lot safer to R into a group of enemies.
+If you're trying to lock down a target for the most amount of time, you'll need to howl before ulting.
+You can also use R first, then cast E and use Q or Flash to stay in range for the howl once they're no longer being suppressed.
+If you're not ulting into multiple champions, it's usually best to save your E to use after your ult expires.

 Infinite Duress' range depends a lot on Warwick's current movement speed.
 If you have Blood Hunt active alongside Dead Man's Plate, Righteous Glory or any other movement speed boosts, you can reach targets from outside normal sight range.
 If you simply walk at a normal speed (or are slowed by an enemy), your ult range becomes pretty pitiful.
 The range is displayed by a faint brownish circle whenever your ult is available to cast, so keep an eye on it to ensure you don't miss.